adaptris/interlok-docs-legacy/pages/advanced/advanced-profiler-prometheus.md

 ## Docker Configuration

-We'll use Docker to install and run 3 components; Prometheus, Prometheus-pushgateway and Graphana.
+We'll use Docker to install and run 3 components; Prometheus, Prometheus-pushgateway and Grafana.
 Following the steps below for each.

 ### Prometheus Pushgateway